Inferring Symbolic Automata

 In our setting we are interested in learning regular languages using as a representation a class of SFAs over a certain algebra.
 To measure complexity we must agree on how to measure the size of an SFA.
 Thus, as discussed in \autoref{sec:size} we represent the size of an SFA using the parameters $\langle n, m, l \rangle$ of the number of states of the SFA, the number of transitions, and the size of the largest predicate.
 Another important factor regarding size and canonical forms of SFAs, is the underlying algebra, specifically, whether it is monotonic or~not.

 \paragraph{Learning Paradigms} The exact definition regarding learnability of a class depends on the \emph{learning paradigm}.
-In this work we consider two widely studied paradigms: \emph{learning with membership and equivalence queries}, and \emph{identification in the limit using polynomial time and data}.
-Their definitions are provided in the respective sections.
-Note that in general, a positive or negative result in one paradigm, does not derive the same result in another paradigm.
+In this work we consider two widely studied paradigms: \emph{identification in the limit using polynomial time and data} and \emph{learning with membership and equivalence queries}.
+Their definitions are provided in sections~\ref{sec:learn_char_set} and~\ref{sec:query_learning}, respectively.
+Note that in general, a positive or negative result in one paradigm, does not imply the same result in another paradigm.
 We discuss this further in \autoref{sec:discuss}.

 \paragraph{Basic SFAs} To provide results regarding the learnability of SFAs, we study classes of SFAs that contain all basic SFAs, defined as follows.

 \begin{defi} An SFA $\aut{M}$ over a Boolean Algebra $\alge{A}$ with a set of predicates $\class{P}$ is termed \emph{basic} if it is of the form $\aut{M}_\varphi=(\alge{A},\{q_\iota,q_{ac}, q_{rj}\},q_\iota ,\{q_{ac}\},\Delta)$ where $\varphi\in\class{P}$ and $\Delta=\{\langle q_\iota,\varphi,q_{ac}\rangle, \langle q_\iota,\neg \varphi,q_{rj}\rangle , \langle q_{rj},\top,q_{rj}\rangle, \langle q_{ac},\top,q_{rj}\rangle \}$.
 Note that $\aut{M}_\varphi$ accepts only words of length one consisting of a concrete letter satisfying $\varphi$, and it is minimal among all complete deterministic SFAs accepting this language (minimal in both number of states and number of transitions). \end{defi}